Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 6. Improved sleep

-Risks Associated with a Diet Detox
+Risks Associated with Diet Detox

 Not all detox diets are created equal.
 This particular plan is a short-term, moderate approach to “detoxing” from fun foods.
-It also involves an alcohol detox after a vacation.

 In addition, individuals with a history of an eating disorder or disordered eating should avoid detox diets.

-7 Ways to Detox After Vacation
+How to Detox After Vacation

-4. Avoid alcohol: Take some time off from alcohol use.
+4. Avoid alcohol: Take some time off from drinking alcohol.
 This will have a huge impact on both your physical and your mental health.
 Need some ideas on healthy beverages to replace alcohol?
-Check this out – “Best Alcohol Substitutes for a Summer Buzz“”.
+Check out our post – Best Alcohol Substitutes for a Summer Buzz.

 5. Make sleep a priority: A good night’s sleep of 7-9 hours helps your body recover faster.